AlexJF12/kanagawa-site/index.md

 ## Who would benefit from buying this data and report?

-If you are interested in running for office, knowing the history and layout of the district you're interested in is a good place to start.
-This provides that.
+If you are interested in running for office, this is a good place to start.

-And if you are running for a local office, you probably don't have the resources to hire a data person, much less a team.
+And if you are currently running for a local office, you probably don't have the resources to hire a data person, much less a team.
 You can use the information provided in this report to help target your GOTV, persuasion, and fundraising efforts.

 ## What files are included in the report?

 * The Voter File, as provided by the State of Florida
 * Predictions, per individual, on their likelihood to vote and their likelihood to be a Democrat
-* Individuals who have donated to a Federal Political Campaign/PAC
+* The FEC Donor File of individuals who donated to Federal campaigns/PACs from your district's general area
 * An interactive map of the 2020 Election results at the precinct level
 * An aggregated report showing various counts and sums of voters and donors in different regions